mindee/devrel/CODE_OF_CONDUCT.md

 * Be respectful
 * No solicitation
 * We're here to help:
-  - Frédéric Harper @fred
+  - Frédéric Harper @Fred
-  - Jonathan Grandperrin @jonathan
+  - Jonathan Grandperrin @Jonathan

 * Abusive behavior is never tolerated
 * Data published to Mindee Community is hosted at the discretion of the administrators, and may be removed